Pesticides in Tap Water: How Are Tests Conducted in France?

 The WHO estimates that 10% of our chronic exposure to pesticides comes from the water we drink (according to ANSES, this figure drops to 5% in France), while food accounts for 80% of this exposure; the remainder comes from our environment, such as the air we breathe.

-The Vmax has no legal standing and may sometimes be significantly higher than the regulatory limit for the reasons explained above: the ALARA principle is applied to protect the environment and as a precautionary measure for our health.
+The Vmax has no legal significance and may sometimes be much higher than the regulatory limit for the reasons explained above: the ALARA principle is applied to protect the environment and as a precautionary measure for our health.

 These Vmax permits are valid for a limited period of nine years, during which so-called remediation measures (such as improving the quality of the water source and implementing treatment methods) must be carried out.

-Only exceeding the Vmax limit results in immediate restrictions on tap water use.
+Only exceeding the Vmax results in immediate restrictions on tap water consumption.

 Compliance with the Vmax therefore allows for the distribution of water even when it exceeds the legal limit for pesticides.
 In the latter case—that is, when the regulatory limit is exceeded but not the Vmax—local authorities apply for an exemption to continue distributing this non-compliant water, and new regulatory thresholds are then established for a period of 3 years, renewable once.

-These temporary limits can be dozens of times higher than the original regulatory limits and are set to prevent water service from being cut off to thousands of people.
+These temporary limits may be several dozen times higher than the original regulatory limits and are set to prevent the water supply from being cut off to thousands of people.

-The procedures for public notification by municipal offices are outlined in Article D1321-104 of the Public Health Code: The local government must post the results of water testing within two business days of receiving them, except in emergency situations where measures are taken to inform users as soon as possible and to offer temporary solutions, such as the distribution of bottled water.
+The procedures for providing information to the public by municipal governments are described in Article D1321-104 of the Public Health Code: The local government must post the results of water quality tests within two business days of receiving them, except in emergency situations, in which case measures are taken to inform users as soon as possible and to offer temporary solutions, such as the distribution of bottled water.

-When the Vmax has not yet been established by ANSES—primarily due to a lack of scientific data— usage restrictions are applied, or a provisional health-based limit may be set by the DGS and submitted for review by the High Council for Public Health (HCSP).
+When ANSES has not yet established the Vmax—particularly due to a lack of scientific data— usage restrictions are applied, or a transitional health-based limit may be defined by the DGS and submitted to the High Council for Public Health (HCSP) for its opinion.

 On June 15, 2022, a directive from the Ministry of Health established a transitional health standard of 3 µg/L in accordance with the recommendations of the HCSP.